 Health and Safety in Australia

 Medical and dental care in Australia is widely available and doctors are trained to a very high standard.
-The overall quality of health provision is easily the equal of any Western European country.
+The overall quality of health provision very good.
 There is a reciprocal health agreement with the UK which allows free treatment for British Citizen in an emergency.
 Non-emergency treatment will be expected to be paid for so it is still worth taking out travel insurance before you leave for Australia.
 Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 There are no vaccinations recommended for travel to Australia, the tap water is safe to drink and the food is considered safe.
 Only normal everyday precautions need to be observed.